 However, there are a lot of different ways to grow your business using Facebook.
 You can run ads, post organic content, or even work with influencers.

-Facebook is the largest social media platform on the planet, with over 2 billion monthly active users.
+Facebook is the largest social media platform on the planet, with 2.74 billion monthly and 1.82 billion daily active users.

 For that reason, it’s arguably the most powerful and versatile place to find your target market and guide them toward conversion.